Donate now!

 Our alumni

 Fudoma is a former resident of the DRC.
 She has been a PCL-certified nurse since 2018.
-She is currently working in the neonatal intensive care unit of Nepal’s largest teaching hospital, the Nepal Medical College in Kathmandu.
+She is currently working in the neo natal intensive care unit of Nepal’s largest teaching hospital, the Nepal Medical College in Kathmandu.

 Read more here